DIG4715-Dream-Team/Kiwi-Crem-/README.md

 Missing assets:

 There were complications with the implementaion of the controller funtion.
 We chose to Submit without in order to preserve more important aspects of the game.

+Main Menu assests must be updated in order to fit game theme